d0m3nik/pycimg/README.rst

 Pixel data of CImg objects can be accessed as a numpy_ array.

-Vice versa new CImg objects can be created from pixel data in a numpy_ array or a image file.
+Vice versa new CImg objects can be created from pixel data in a numpy_ array or an image file.
 Supported file formats are png_, jpeg_, tiff_, bmp, and cimg.

 .. code-block:: python